Gurubalan-GIT/CCC/README.md

 - [ ] Create the file structure boiler plate to start pushing code.
 - [ ] Update contribution guidelines with file name syntax and code guidelines in [contributing.md](/contributing.md).
 - [ ] Clean up the Read-me files inside each folder created for file structure purposes and replace them with proper documentation with links for the coding questions pushed.
+- [ ] File name syntax will be updated later.
+(Start pushing code in the given topics or even add more by creating a new folder!)

 ## Communication
 Communication is done through a LinkedIn group, join [here](https://www.linkedin.com/groups/10453094/).
 Other code related doubts, reviews can be put up as Github issues.
 Even recommendations, changes, ideas and so on for this repository.